1. Home

 Frequently asked questions

-Will long stay travel insurance cover me to work or volunteer abroad?
+Will long-stay travel insurance cover me to volunteer abroad?

-Will I be able to visit multiple countries with long-stay travel insurance?
+Can I visit multiple countries with long-stay travel insurance?

 Can I extend my travel insurance while I'm away?